 Medication can have some side effects.
 For example, dry skin or sensitivity to light.
-These symptoms can be counteracted with the use of adjunctive hydrating products for acne-prone skin such as Eucerin DermoPURIFYER Adjunctive Hydrating Care.
-It can be used with standard medical acne treatment to intensively hydrate and sooth exsiccated acne skin.
+These symptoms can be counteracted with the use of adjunctive hydrating products for acne-prone skin.
+It can be used with standard medical acne treatment to intensively hydrate and sooth exsiccated acne prone skin.

 * Nast, A.; Dréno, B.; Degitz, K. et al. (2012), European Evidence-based (S3) Guidelines for the Treatment of Acne, Journal of the European Academy of Dermatology and Venereology, 26, p.
 1–29.

 Hormones.
 Most cases of acne are triggered by a reaction of the sebaceous glands to androgen hormones.
 The sebaceous glands respond to the circulating hormones by producing excessive sebum.